1. Water Damage

 After Draining

-Whenever the books have drained enough, you should put them in a freezer and freeze-dry them.
+Whenever the books have drained enough, you should freeze-dry them in a freezer.
 This prevents mold and mildew from growing on the books.
-It’s a good idea to put them in fast-freezing areas which range from -15 to -20 degrees Fahrenheit.
-It is unlikely that there are any home freezers that get this cold, so you may have to bring them to a professional in plastic crates or cardboard boxes.
+Putting them in fast-freezing areas ranging from -15 to -20 degrees Fahrenheit is a good idea.
+Any home freezers are unlikely to get this cold, so you may have to bring them in plastic crates or cardboard boxes to a professional.

-Whenever they are frozen and you are ready to dry them, use the vacuum freeze-drying method.
-This is the method you should use because frozen water skips the liquid state.
-That means it becomes vapor and it will protect your ink and pages.
-There are even professionals that can help you with this, so if you don’t have a freezer cold enough, call someone to help you.
+When you are frozen and ready to dry them, use the vacuum freeze-drying method.
+You should use this method because icy water skips the liquid state.
+That means it becomes vapor, and it will protect your ink and pages.
+Even professionals can help you with this, so if you don’t have a freezer cold enough, call someone to help you.

 Partially Wet Book Restoration